Disseminated superficial actinic porokeratosis

 What is disseminated superficial actinic porokeratosis?

-DSAP is a skin condition with multiple, dry, scaly rings, each measuring up to 1 cm (1/2 inch) across.
+DSAP is a skin condition with multiple, dry, scaly rings, each measuring up to 1 cm across.
 They are found mainly on the forearms and legs, in sun-exposed sites.
-It is sometimes confused with actinic keratosis which is also caused by sun exposure; however, actinic keratosis is more likely to arise on the face and hands.
+It is sometimes confused with actinic keratosis which is also caused by sun exposure; however, actinic keratoses are more likely to arise on the face and hands.

 DSAP is twice as likely to develop in women compared with men and is more common in lighter skin type.
 It normally develops between 30-50 years of age.
 It is not contagious.

-There are multiple other types of porokeratosis, which affect different age groups or present in slightly different ways.
+There are many other types of porokeratosis, which affect different age groups or present in slightly different ways, but they are not discussed here.

 Keep up to date with the latest research about disseminated superficial actinic porokeratosis and all things skin related with our newsletter.